SilkePilon/JotiHunt/readme.md

 ## Frontend Examples & Recommendations

-Under the `examples/` directory you can find some simple examples that make full use of the API or you can see the demo (without API running) [here](https://silkepilon.github.io/OpenJotiHuntMap/example.html) Note these examples were made fast and are only made to visualize a use case for the API and we don't recommend using this for the game.
+Under the `examples/` directory you can find some simple examples that make full use of the API or you can see the demo (without API running) [here](https://silkepilon.github.io/OpenJotiHuntMap/example.html).

+> [!TIP]
+> These examples were made fast and are only made to visualize a use case for the API and we don't recommend using this for the game.
 We instead encourage you and your group to build your own beautiful dashboard using modern tools.

 ## Database Schema